panzerdp/dmitripavlutin.com/content/posts/155-sparse-dense-arrays/index.md

 Same way `array.map(mapperFunc)`, `array.filter(predicateFunc)`, and more functions do simply skip the holes.

-*Challenge: what utility function in JavaScript doesn't skip the empty holes?*
+*Challenge: give examples of array functions in JavaScript that don't skip the empty holes?*

 ## 5. Conclusion